Bass trombone: Dependent and independent valves

 The bass trombone has typically two valves that lower the pitch of the instrument when engaged, to facilitate the register between the B♭1 pedal in first position and the E2 second partial in seventh.
 The first valve lowers the key of the instrument a fourth to F. The second (when engaged with the first) will lower the instrument to D (or less commonly, E♭).

-The second valve can be configured in one of two ways, referred to as either "dependent" or "independent" (sometimes also called "in-line").
-In a dependent system, the second valve is fitted to the tubing of the first valve, and can only be engaged in combination with the first.
-In an independent system, the second valve is fitted to the main tubing next to the first valve, and can be used independently.
-The second independent valve typically lowers the instrument to G♭, and D when engaged in tandem with the first valve.
+The second valve can be configured in one of two ways, either dependent on, or independent of, the first.
+In a dependent system, also known as stacked or off-line, the second valve is fitted to the tubing of the first valve, and can only be engaged in combination with the first.
+In an independent system, also known as in-line, the second valve is fitted to the main tubing next to the first valve, and can be used independently.
+The second independent valve typically lowers the instrument to G♭ on its own, and to D when engaged with the first valve.
 Less commonly the second valve is tuned to G (combining to give E♭), or has a tuning slide that can tune the valve to either G or G♭ as desired.

 Single-valve instruments

-The low B1 note immediately above the pedal range is unobtainable on a standard trombone slide with a single valve in F. Bass trombones from the 19th and early 20th century were sometimes made with a valve attachment in E rather than F, or with an alternative tuning slide to lower the pitch to E♭.
+Before the appearance of double valve models in the mid-20th century, bass trombones in B♭ had one valve in F. On such an instrument with a standard slide, the low B1 note immediately above the pedal range is unobtainable.
+To solve this, bass trombones from the 19th and early 20th century were sometimes made with a valve attachment in E rather than F, or with an alternative tuning slide to lower the pitch to E♭.
 Today, single-valve bass trombones have a tuning slide on the valve section that is long enough to enable access to the low B1 by lowering the pitch from F to E.